-In addition, the FLRA's No FEAR Act Notice (Attach.
-2(c)) - which is posted on both the FLRA's intranet and internet sites, and was distributed by e-mail to all employees - reaffirms that the FLRA prohibits discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information.
-That Notice also specifies that retaliation against employees who engage in whistleblower activity is prohibited, and that conduct inconsistent with Federal Antidiscrimination Laws and Whistleblower Protection Laws may be subject to appropriate disciplinary action.
+The FLRA's No FEAR Act Notice (Attach.
+3) - which is posted on both the FLRA's intranet and internet sites - reaffirms that the FLRA prohibits discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information.
+That Notice also specifies that retaliation against employees who engage in whistleblower activity is prohibited, and that conduct inconsistent with federal Antidiscrimination Laws and Whistleblower Protection Laws may be subject to appropriate disciplinary action.